Skip to the content

 Click here to view specific information about Portability.

-Do we have a full two years to transfer our portability to a new property from the date of sale?
+Do we have a full three years to transfer our portability to a new property from the date of sale?

-No. A homeowner must establish a new homestead within two assessment years of abandoning a previous homestead, NOT two years from the date of sale or the date you moved from your previous homestead.
-Example: If you received your last homestead exemption in 2014 you must be approved for your new homestead by January 1 of either 2015 or 2016 in order to qualify for portability.
+No. A homeowner must establish a new homestead within three assessment years of abandoning a previous homestead, NOT three years from the date of sale or the date you moved from your previous homestead.
+Example: If you received your last homestead exemption in 2020 you must be approved for your new homestead by January 1 of either 2021, 2022, or 2023 in order to qualify for portability.

 What are the responsibilities of the Property Appraiser’s Office?